YottaDB/YDBDoc/MessageRecovery/referrormsg.rst

 Plugin error: The plugin detected that the master key file was not properly formatted.

-Action: Verify entries in the master key file start with "dat" or "key".
+Action: Verify that the entries in the master key file start with "dat" or "key".

 ------------------------------------------------------------------------------------------------------------
 Error parsing database key file.
 At line <line_number>: No matching 'key' entry found in <contents_of_line>